WeakAuras/WeakAuras-Companion/README.md

 ### Other Addons

 - We recently took a pull request that adds [Plater](https://www.curseforge.com/wow/addons/plater-nameplates) support to the Companion.
 Since Plater profiles and mods could already be shared on wago.io, it was the logical next step to add them to Companion.
+- Support for additional Addons can be implemented by adding an addon-configuration and SavedVariables parser to the existing framework.

 ## Contributing